 Stakeholders are invited to register their interest in the review so they can receive regular updates and contribute to the development of the draft report.
 Registration is via the department’s website at

 Register as a Stakeholder.

-A draft report is now scheduled to be published around September 2017.
+A draft report is now scheduled to be published mid-2018.
 Stakeholders will then be able to provide comments on the report during a 60 calendar day consultation period.
-The review is expected to be finalised by the end of 2017.
+The review is expected to be finalised by the end of 2018.
 The timeline for finalisation has been extended due to a delay in conducting a site visit to the Middle East to verify harvest and production practices – the next harvesting period is not expected to commence until June 2017.